 Discussion

-We set out to assess appropriateness and consistency of empiric antibiotic use in European EDs using data from the PERFORM study, for children attending ED with suspicion of infection and were clinically considered to require blood tests, and describe antibiotic use as per the AWaRe classification.
+We assessed appropriateness and consistency of empiric antibiotic use in European EDs using data from the PERFORM study, for children attending ED with suspected infection and considered to require blood tests, and describe antibiotic use as per the AWaRe classification.

-We demonstrate that a significant proportion of children within this cohort receive systemic antibiotics including substantial use of Watch antibiotics, with some variation between European countries.
-Variation in antibiotic use is a global phenomenon, and not limited to EDs.
+We demonstrated that a significant proportion of children within this cohort receive systemic antibiotics including substantial use of Watch antibiotics, with some variation between European countries.
+Variation in antibiotic use is not limited to EDs.
 [13] Across the cohort, the proportion of empiric antibiotics prescribed from the Access category (49.1%) fell below the WHO target of 60%, illustrating an excessive use of Watch antibiotics.
-[14] A recent national AWaRe-based analysis of prescription data from pediatric outpatient and emergency departments in 16 secondary and tertiary care hospitals in China reported similar results.
-Watch antibiotics were most frequently prescribed (82.2%) with third-generation cephalosporins (43.3%) being the most commonly prescribed antibiotic class.
-[19] Continuous monitoring of Watch antibiotic use in pediatric hospitals will be important for antibiotic stewardship interventions.
+[14] A recent national AWaRe-based analysis of prescription data from pediatric outpatient and EDs in 16 secondary and tertiary care hospitals in China reported similar results.
+Watch antibiotics were most frequently prescribed (82.2%) with third-generation cephalosporins (43.3%) being the most commonly prescribed.
+[19] Continuous monitoring of Watch antibiotic use in pediatric hospitals will be important for AMS interventions.

 We show that many patients with viral illness receive empiric antibiotics at presentation to the ED.
-Of particular note, the proportion of patients receiving Watch antibiotics was higher in the ‘viral’ group compared to the ‘bacterial’ group (Figure 2).
+Of particular note, the proportion of patients receiving Watch antibiotics was higher in the ‘viral’ compared to the ‘bacterial’ group (Figure 2).

-On the other hand, in a small proportion (7.7%) of patients with a ‘bacterial’ phenotype, empiric antibiotics were withheld, for conditions where this would be considered inappropriate.
+Of note, in a small proportion (7.7%) of patients with a ‘bacterial’ phenotype, empiric antibiotics were withheld, for conditions where this would be considered inappropriate.
 However, a proportion (32%) of this small group had received antibiotics in the last 7 days prior to attending ED.
-In general, this lack of consistency in antibiotic prescribing highlights the critical need for improved diagnostics and antimicrobial stewardship.
+In general, this lack of consistency in antibiotic prescribing highlights the critical need for improved diagnostics and AMS.

 Our data suggest that diagnostic uncertainty contributes to inappropriate antibiotic use in viral diseases.
-While most often, the presumed etiology was correct and treated appropriately (Figures 4A, B) when bacterial or viral etiologies were not clearly identified (Figure 4C), >50% of cases with a final ‘viral’ phenotype received empiric antibiotics.
+While most often, the presumed aetiology was correct and treated appropriately (Figures 4A, B) when bacterial or viral aetiologies were not clearly identified (Figure 4C), >50% of cases with a final ‘viral’ phenotype received empiric antibiotics.
 Since molecular testing often detects both bacterial and viral pathogens in febrile children, it seems rather difficult for clinicians to withhold antibiotics when a viral cause is identified with the remaining possibility of an additional bacterial infection.
-[20] Still, more than a third of children for whom only viral or non-infectious etiology was recorded as initial syndrome classification, received antibiotics, suggesting that diagnostic uncertainty is not the only driver of inappropriate antibiotic initiation.
-This effect was particularly seen in the very young: clinicians were more likely to start empiric antibiotics in patients <5 years of age (p=0.01) of this category (Supplementary Table 9).
-This obvious lack of consistency in antibiotic prescribing highlights that clinicians may be less confident withholding antibiotics in (very young) febrile children.
+[20] Overa third of children for whom only viral or non-infectious aetiology was recorded as initial syndrome classification, received antibiotics, suggesting that diagnostic uncertainty is not the only driver of inappropriate antibiotic initiation.
+This effect was particularly seen in the very young: clinicians were more likely to start empiric antibiotics in patients <5 years of age (p=0.01) (Supplementary Table 9), suggesting that clinicians may be less confident withholding antibiotics in very young febrile children.
 It was not possible to retrospectively determine if other factors may have influenced the decision, such as time of day, social circumstances, parental concerns or overcrowding in the ED.